acutedeveloper/justit-php-test/README.md

 The advantages of OOP over procedural programming are:

-* With the code being organised into objects / classes, it creates a code base that is easier to maintiain and upgrade
+* With the code being organised into objects / classes, it creates a code base that is easier to maintain and upgrade
-* Having code broken into objects, that are organised according to their specific function, it allows teams of developers to work in tandem on bigger applications, particularly with the added use of Namespacing.
+* Having code broken into objects, that are organised according to their specific function, it allows teams of developers to work in tandem on bigger applications, particularly with the added use of Name spacing.
 * Objects / classes can be easily reused in other projects
 * It allows for the development of more complex applications that at the same time flexible.
 * It helps to facilitate programming paradigms such a MVC ( Model, View, Controller)